 The Darker Side of ‘Little House’ Reflected in New Book – And By Darker We Mean Drunken Love Triangles With a Dash of Arson

-‘Pioneer Girl: The Annotated Autobiography’ by famed children’s author Laura Ingalls Wilder is set to hit bookstore shelves this fall.
+‘Pioneer Girl: The Annotated Autobiography’ by famed children’s author Laura Ingalls Wilder is set to hit bookstore shelves November 20th, 2014 in hardcover.
 But it comes with just a bit of warning: this book, unlike her beloved “Little House on the Prairie” series, is not for children.

 To be released by the South Dakota State Historical Society, the book takes a more realistic and less serene look at prairie life in the 1800′s.
 In fact, it was considered “too dark” to be published.

 Some of the more mature themes of the autobiography include: